DatGuy84/CSE-15L-Lab-2.0/index.md

 ```
 ![Image](https://github.com/DatGuy84/CSE-15L-Lab-2.0/blob/main/First%20message.png?raw=true)

-* The methods called in my code is the static method `start` of the `Server` class that starts a server
- with a designated port number.
-Additionally, in the `ChatServer` class, the methods `handleRequest`
- and `history` are called.
+* In the `ChatServer` class, the methods `handleRequest` and `history` are called.
 * In the `handleRequest` method, `url` of type `Uri` is taken in as an argument.
 The String ArrayList called
   `HistoryList`, the three String variables (`user`, `message`, and `dialogue`), and the
    three String Arrays (`parameters`, `Mparameters`, and `Uparameters`) are given values inside
   `handleRequest`.
 The `history` method has a String variable called `dialogues` and uses `HistoryList`
   to give `dialogues` its String values.
 * When `/add-message` is apart of the url, the `handleRequest` method searches for the query, and
-  parameters splits the query by the & symbol which separates the message and user.
-Mparameters splits the
+  `parameters` splits the query by the & symbol which separates the message and user.  `Mparameters` splits the
-  message part and assigns it to the `message` variable, and Uparameters splits the user part and assigns it
+  message part and assigns it to the `message` variable, and `Uparameters` splits the user part and assigns it
   to the `user` variable.
 The `dialogue` variable is then given a value in the format `user`: `message` and
   is added to `HistoryList` and returns the `history` method.
 Since the `history` method is called, for every
   string in `HistoryList`, the variable `dialouges` is given the value of each string in `HistoryList` which is